MeeshCompBio/WorkingWithC-/README.md

 * A call-by-reference parameter can be used to substitue a variable into an input function instead of the actual value
     * A call-by-reference parameter must be marked in some way so that the complier will know it from a call by value parameter.
     * You do this by attaching the & sign
+    * Using this will repalce the value based off of the memory location (p.
+258 for more details)
+    * If you want a function to change the value of a variable, the corresponding formal parameter must be a call-by-reference parameter and must have the ampersand attached to its type
+        * If this is not done, then any changes will be only local to the function and will have no effect outside of it

 ```cpp
 void get_input (double& f_variable)